 Recent Posts

-- PLG Attorney Sean Ponist to Present on “Successfully Medicating Real Estate Case” on September 28, 2023.
-September 20, 2023
+- PLG Attorney Sean Ponist to Present on “Successfully Mediating Real Estate Case” on September 28, 2023 September 20, 2023

 - PLG Attorneys Sean Ponist and Cary McReynolds to Lecture on Rescission of Real Property Transactions on September 15, 2023 September 6, 2023